Skip to main content

 Parking

-Prospective jurors are allowed to park in the designated juror parking lot located on Oregon Street next to the railroad tracks.
+Prospective jurors are allowed to park in the parking garage located on California street and in the designated juror parking lot located on Oregon Street next to the railroad tracks.
 Jurors are encouraged to park in that lot and walk one block to the courthouse.

 Jurors are strongly discouraged from parking at metered spaces since it is unlikely you will be able to leave the courtroom to maintain the meter.
 Citations are issued to violators who do not maintain their meter.